ActiveCampaign vs MailChimp: Why I switched (a comparison review)

-If you think MailChimp is the right ESP for you, sign up here to use it for free for up to 2,000 contacts.
+If you think MailChimp is the right email marketing platform for you, sign up here to use it for free for up to 2,000 contacts.

 What’s so great about ActiveCampaign?

-I spent years investigating other ESPs before I switched to ActiveCampaign.
-I had to find an ESP that was promising enough that it would be worth the pain of switching.
-The moment I used ActiveCampaign, I knew I had found the one.
+I spent years investigating other email marketing platforms before I switched to ActiveCampaign.
+I had to find an email marketing platform that was promising enough that it would be worth the pain of switching.
+The moment I used ActiveCampaign, I knew I had found “the one.”